you are here : home/ISOC/C++ Dump Analysis

 By the end of the course, the delegates will be able, with the aid of course notes to:

-· List the Register usage within an ISOC DLM
+· List the Register usage within an C Shared Object (CSO)

-· Identify the failing function, and its component within the DLM.
+· Identify the failing function, and its component within the CSO.

-· Use the Listing and Build Script to identify the source code instruction in error.
+· Use the Listing and .mak output to identify the source code instruction in error.

 · Use the Listing to identify variables held in registers vs the stack.